puls-lab/overview_data/README.md

 - Experimental and numerical data from peer-reviewed publications
 - Structured datasets for different wavelength regions
 - Metadata and references for reproducibility
-- **Example:** An interactive graph showcasing sample data is available [on our webpage](https://www.puls.ruhr-uni-bochum.de/puls/research/SWIR.html.en).
+- **Examples:** Interactive graphs showcasing the data for the 1 micron and 2 micron wavelength regions are available [on our webpage](https://www.puls.ruhr-uni-bochum.de), [here](https://www.puls.ruhr-uni-bochum.de/puls/research/NIR.html.en) and [here](https://www.puls.ruhr-uni-bochum.de/puls/research/SWIR.html.en).

 We encourage collaboration and contributions to expand this repository.
-If you use the data, please cite the corresponding publications.
+If you use the data, please cite the corresponding publications and this repository.